 First, we made it to Issue 16.
 So exciting!
-This was a major accomplishment for us, possible only because of our talented editors, interns, and contributors, as well as, our dedicated readers and donors.
+This was a major accomplishment for us, possible only because of our talented editors, interns, contributors, and dedicated readers and donors.
 Thwacks! to your support, we hope to build on this success and to continue publishing innovative, introspective work that positively influences the literary community.

 Second, we not only put out four killer quarterly lit issues—12 through 16—but we also opened four new daily feature categories: Ask June, Travel Essays, Radio Plays, and Life As Activism.
 These features increased our ability to connect with a broader spectrum of readers.
 They also opened a portal through which more diverse voices could be heard.
 As 2017 wades into port across troubled waters, these features will be here: platforms at the ready for people needing to express their excitement, their fears, their queries, and their calls for action.

 And third, we experienced a sharp spike in readership.
 We took a chance publishing increasingly innovative, sometimes experimental, and even a bit partisan work.
 And, it paid off.
 Readers devoured our digital offerings and then spread word of their favorite pieces, repeatedly.
 Of the many pieces we’ve published to date, below are the top ten enjoyed throughout 2016.

 They begin with our most-read piece, an art feature edited by Raymond Rorke:

 1) A PRESENCE IN WOOD, Sculpture by Miriam Carpenter.